 Along the way, we are introduced to some other amazing things, including a movie with both colour and sound (years before either of those things actually existed), a secret, underground aviary with mechanical birds who can sing and recite poetry, and a woman who can achieve Astral Projection using a mystical ring.
 We also find out why exactly Edison is so keen on helping his friend, and Edison's children make a cameo or two.

 The story created and codified several robot tropes.
 It is notable for popularising the term "android" (or rather, "andraiad") in the English language.
-In 1896, it was adapted into a movie in its' native country, making it the first film to feature a robot.
+In 1896, it was adapted into a movie in its native country, making it the first film to feature a robot.
 It is also believed to have inspired the 1927 novel/silent film Metropolis, which it shares quite a few concepts with.
-The Anime Ghost in the Shell 2: Innocence also references this story a few times.
-Hadaly herself would go on to appear in the Massive Multiplayera Crossover The Empire of Corpses.
+The anime Ghost in the Shell 2: Innocence also references this story a few times.
+Hadaly herself would go on to appear in the Massive Multiplayer Crossover The Empire of Corpses.

 This work contains examples of:

 - Bait-and-Switch: Edison says that Hadaly will be more animated by electricity than most women.
 Not because she is a robot, as you might suspect, but because she is a brunette.Edison: "Brunettes are full of electricity."

 - Beware of the Nice Ones: Hadaly is normally an empathetic Proper Lady, but Edison has given her a knife to defend herself with, and says that if anyone tried to make a move on her without her permission, she would stab them with it without hesitation.
 What's more, the knife actually conducts electricity, and would give anyone who touched it a lethal shock strong enough to burn their faces off.
 However, Hadaly never ends up in a position where she has to use it, so it becomes an Informed Attribute.